Covering Your Bases: How Insurance Fills Protection Gaps in Singapore

 - The insured must not be totally and permanently disabled, terminally ill or be diagnosed with an advanced-stage dread disease other than major cancer, at the time of taking up this option.

-- The insured must be 60 years old last birthday or under at the time of taking up this option
+- The insured must be 60 years old last birthday or under at the time of taking up this option.

 3 Income will pay a Monthly Cancer Therapy Benefit as long as the insured is diagnosed with major cancer by a specialist and recommended in writing that the treatment is a necessary medical treatment for cancer according to relevant guidelines from Ministry of Health (MOH) and has started cancer treatment as advised by a specialist.
 Income will make the first payment starting from the policy month immediately after the cancer treatment start date.
 For more details on the types of cancer treatment, please refer to the policy conditions.
 The maximum amount Income will pay for this benefit is $60,000 per life.
 Income will not pay more than a total number of 12 payouts for early or intermediate stage major cancer.
 If the insured has already received payouts during early stage, there will not be further payouts during intermediate stage.
 The sum of the total number of payouts for this benefit will not exceed 24 payouts.
 The number of payouts for the advanced stage major cancer will be 24 less the number of payouts Income have paid for the early or intermediate stage major cancer under this benefit.
 Income will not pay this benefit if the insured suffered symptoms of, had investigations for, or was diagnosed with, any stage of major cancer any time before or within 90 days from the cover start date.
 Please refer to the policy conditions for further details.